Pylons/pyramid/docs/narr/views.rst

 response.  :mod:`pyramid` provides a range of different "exception" classes which can act as response objects too.
 For example, an instance of the class :class:`pyramid.httpexceptions.HTTPFound` is also a valid response object (see :ref:`http_redirect`).
-A view can actually any object that has the following attributes (these attributes form the notional "Pyramid Response interface"):
+A view can actually return any object that has the following attributes (these attributes form the notional "Pyramid Response interface"):

 status
   The HTTP status code (including the name) for the response as a string.